slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

 Needless to say, if the page is inaccessible then it should skip to the next page directly otherwise it should continue scanning the page looking for our "egg".
 ### One final note
+One last important matter to discuss is what should we consider as this "egg" that we are talking about?

+In order for the egg-hunter to transfer the execution flow to the secondary payload as soon as it finds the egg, the egg itself must be an executable.